A framework of partial error correction for intermediate-scale quantum computers: Results

 We can then generate all Clifford gates between a noisy qubit on register $i$ and a clean qubit on register $a$ by combining single-qubit gates

 with $\widetilde{CNOT}_{i a}$.
 In particular, we can change the role of control and target,

 hence we can generate any Clifford operation.

-Assuming we do not have access to $m$-qubit physical gates for $m>2$, we need at least $w$ gates to implement a logical Pauli operator $\overline{X}_a$ on register $a$, controlled on register $i$.
-It then suffices to use the following sequence of $w$ $CNOT$ gates to implement $\widetilde{CNOT}_{i a}$,
+Assuming we do not have access to $m$-qubit physical gates for $m>2$, we need at least $w$ gates to implement the logical operator $\overline{X}_a$ on register $a$, controlled on register $i$.
+Let the logical $X$ operator be